Sydney Cockerell: Biography

-Sydney Cockerell made his way initially as clerk in the family coal business, George J. Cockerell & Co., until he met John Ruskin.
+Sydney Cockerell made his way initially as a clerk in the family coal business, George J. Cockerell & Co., until he met John Ruskin.
 Around 1887, Cockerell sent Ruskin some sea shells, which he collected.

 At that time he had already met William Morris.
 Cockerell tried to patch up a quarrel between Ruskin and Octavia Hill, who had been a friend of his late father Sydney John Cockerell, and godmother to his sister, Olive.

 From 1891, Cockerell gained a more solid entry to intellectual circles, working for the Society for the Protection of Ancient Buildings.
 The architect Detmar Blow was a friend.
 He acted as private secretary to William Morris, becoming a major collector of Kelmscott Press books; was secretary also to Wilfrid Scawen Blunt; and was Thomas Hardy's executor.

 From 1908 to 1937, Cockerell was Director of the Fitzwilliam Museum, in Cambridge.
-He built up the Museum's collections of private-press books and manuscripts, prints, drawings, paintings (including Titian's Tarquin and Lucretia), ceramics and antiquities.
-It was he who secured the Museum's rich holdings of works by William Blake and who bought its first Picasso print.
+He built up the museum's collections of private-press books and manuscripts, prints, drawings, paintings (including Titian's Tarquin and Lucretia), ceramics and antiquities.
+It was he who secured the museum's rich holdings of works by William Blake and who bought its first Picasso print.
 He raised funds for building extensions, set up the first 'Friends' scheme in Britain and introduced Sunday opening.

 Cockerell appears as one of a circle of three figures in the book by Dame Felicitas Corrigan, The Nun, the Infidel, and the Superman, with Dame Laurentia McLachlan and George Bernard Shaw.
 It was later dramatised by Hugh Whitemore as The Best of Friends, which was produced on stage at the Hampstead Theatre in 2006 and on television in 1991.

 According to Penelope Fitzgerald's biography of Charlotte Mew, Charlotte Mew and Her Friends (1984), "Cockerell was one of the six children of a Brighton coal merchant who died quite young.
 This meant a hard start, but, as he told his biographer, Wilfred Blunt, 'I was protected by poverty from marriage until I was forty.'
 During that time he was able to develop his two ruling passions - the arts (or rather the classification and collecting of them), and the cultivating of great men.
-When he became Director of the Fitzwilliam in 1908 he identified the Museum entirely with himself, and heroic indeed were his efforts to tap bequests, endowments, and death-bed legacies which would enrich it in every department.
+When he became Director of the Fitzwilliam in 1908 he identified the museum entirely with himself, and heroic indeed were his efforts to tap bequests, endowments, and death-bed legacies which would enrich it in every department.
 He calculated that during his lifetime he had made a quarter of a million pounds for the Fitzwilliam, and about a dozen enemies."

+The 2003–2004 Sandars Readership in Bibliography held by Christopher de Hamel examined the life of Cockerell and his work with illuminated manuscripts, his career at the Museum, and as a private collector.

+Cockerell was a member of the Red Rose Guild.